 Barbara Ann Scott was born in Ottawa in 1928.
 Her parents, Mary Purves and Colonel Clyde Rutherford Scott, helped instill the qualities that would see her become one of Canada's most dedicated and talented figure skaters.
 Scott became the youngest Canadian to pass the gold figures test - the highest level - at just age ten when she was skating for Ottawa's Minto Club.

-In her short career, Scott dazzled the world and won the Junior Women's National title (1940), the National Senior Women's title (from 1944-1948) and two European Championship titles.
-And let's not forget that these feats were achieved in unpredictable conditions Barbara Ann Scott was a champion of the outdoor rink!
+In her short career, Scott dazzled the world and won the Junior Women's National title in 1940, the National Senior Women's title (from 1944-1948) and two European Championship titles.

-Another accolade to add to Scott's resume, in 2012 the city of Ottawa announced the creation of "The Barbara Ann Scott Room", that will display photographs, her championship awards, and the Olympic gold medal that Scott formally donated to the city in 2011.
+Another accolade to add to Scott's resume: In 2012, the city of Ottawa announced the creation of "The Barbara Ann Scott Room", that displays photographs, her championship awards, and the Olympic gold medal that Scott formally donated to the city in 2011.